 Shearer, J. E. (1909).
 Fact and fiction in the story of Bannockburn.
 Stirling.

 Smurthwaite, D (1993).
 The Complete Guide to the Battlefields of Britain.
 Michael Joseph, London.

 Watson, F and Anderson, M (2001).
 The Battle of Bannockburn: A Report for Stirling Council.
 Stirling Council, Stirling.

 A monument, statute of Robert the Bruce and a substantial visitor centre (National Trust for Scotland) are on the site with the latter recently upgraded following the 700th anniversary.
 However the battlefield itself is very different from 1314.
-A significant portion has been buried under modern housing most notably Glasgow Road, which follows the route of the original Roman road, and along which the Earl of Hereford advanced and died.
+A significant portion has been buried under modern housing most notably Glasgow Road, which follows the route of the original Roman road, and along which the Earl of Gloucester advanced and died.
 The western portion of the battlefield is undeveloped but significantly dryer than in the fourteenth century with the moorland having been drained and the area deforested.
 The Bannock Burn itself can be seen in a few locations but Chartershall Road offers a decent view.

 Rotunda.
 The rotunda was designed by Robert Matthew and is intended to focus visitors attention on Stirling Castle.